Triangle Strategy

-is a 2022 tactical role-playing game co-developed by Square Enix and Artdink for Nintendo Switch.
-The game was published by Square Enix in Japan and Nintendo internationally for the Nintendo Switch on March 4, 2022.
+is a 2022 tactical role-playing game co-developed by Square Enix and Artdink and published by Square Enix for the Nintendo Switch.
+Nintendo released the game internationally for the Nintendo Switch.
 The Windows version was published by Square Enix and was released on October 13, 2022.
+A virtual reality version for Meta Quest 2, Meta Quest Pro and Meta Quest 3 was released on October 31, 2024.
+PlayStation 5 and Xbox Series X/S versions were released on August 20, 2025.
 The development of the game was led by Tomoya Asano, producer of Bravely Default and Octopath Traveler.

+Triangle Strategy received positive reviews from critics, who praised the combat, narrative, score, and art direction but criticized the high volume of cutscenes.

 Gameplay

-Triangle Strategy is a turn-based tactical role-playing game in the vein of Fire Emblem, Tactics Ogre, or Final Fantasy Tactics.
+Triangle Strategy is a turn-based tactical role-playing game in the vein of Fire Emblem and Final Fantasy Tactics.
 The player takes turns moving characters from their party across a grid-based playing field in which computer-controlled opponents must be attacked and defeated.
 Each character has unique attributes and a set movement range per turn, as well as a number of special attacks and skills that consume a limited but rechargeable pool of Tactical Points per character.
 During the course of the campaign, levelling up characters by using them in battle will increase their attributes and unlock new special attacks and skills, and players can also upgrade individual attributes and their characters' class to make them more effective in combat.
 Along with the starting characters, a number of additional characters are recruited into the player's party during the course of the campaign.
-If a character in the player's party is defeated in combat they are removed from the battle but there is no permadeath.
+If a character in the player's party is defeated in combat, then they are removed from the battle, but there is no permadeath.

 Players can use effective positioning of their units for more powerful attacks: for example, two characters placed on opposite sides of an enemy will attack the unit from both sides during the same turn, while an attack from behind or above the enemy will result in increased damage dealt.
 Doing so also rewards the player with Kudos points, which can be traded for character upgrade items or Quietus skills, which allow the player to execute one-time special actions during battle such as reviving a fallen party member or imbue all party members with increased movement.